Last updated on .

 Art Museum

 Next door is the St. George Art Museum.
 It was originally a sugar beet seed storage facility.
-The museum is open Tuesday through Saturday from 11am to 6pm.
-Admission is a suggested donation of US$5 per person (as of September 2023).
+The museum is open daily except Sundays.
+Admission is free but donations are always welcome (as of September 2024).

 McQuarrie Memorial Museum

 Around the block is the McQuarrie Memorial Museum run by the Daughters of Utah Pioneers.
 It contains exhibits about pioneers who came to the area in the 19th century.
-Admission is free (as of September 2023).
-It’s open daily except Sundays and Wednesdays from 10am to 5pm.
+Admission is free (as of September 2024).
+It’s open daily except Sundays and Wednesdays.

 Pioneer Courthouse